 Sometimes things don’t go as planned.
-Check here for solutions to common problems with your Embassy.
+Check here for solutions to common problems with StartOS.

 If the device will not power on at all (no lights whatsoever), then the only issues could be that the Pi is not getting the power it needs, or it is completely dead (extremely rare).
 If you sourced your own parts, please ensure that the power supply meets the minimum required specifications in the DIY Guide.
 If you received your device from us and it will not power up at all, please Contact us for assistance.

-Diagnostic Mode is a new UI that will launch in the event that no drive, or an incorrect drive (such as one from another Embassy) has been plugged into Embassy.
+Diagnostic Mode is a new UI that will launch in the event that no drive, or an incorrect drive (such as one from another StartOS server) has been plugged into your server.
 Simply plug your external drive in and reboot (power off and on again).

-Confirm that your Embassy is plugged into both power and Ethernet.
+Confirm that the server is plugged into both power and Ethernet.

-Confirm the Embassy emitted two sounds when powering on: a bep and a chime.
+Confirm the the server emitted two sounds when powering on: a bep and a chime.

 Confirm your phone is not connected to a “Guest” network

 Confirm your phone is not using a VPN.